compose-dev/terminal-shop-demo/README.md

 The demo is based on terminal.shop's tools in their [repo](https://github.com/terminaldotshop/terminal/tree/dev/packages/interval/src/routes).

-The demo is not 1-1 with the terminal.shop admin tools, but it comes close enough.
+The demo is not 1-1 with the terminal.shop admin tools and takes quite a few liberties with fake data, but it gets the point across.